umaratimomo-hub/ecs-threat-composer-project/README.md

 ---

 ### Expected traffic and scaling capabilities
-Threat Composer is a specialized engineering and security tool, and thus it was architected for an internal enterprise use case, expecting a user base of roughly 50 to 200 developers and security architects.
+Threat Composer is a specialized engineering and security tool, and thus it was architected for an internal enterprise use case, expecting a user base of roughly up to a few hundred developers and security architects.

 Traffic Patterns & Scale:

 Due to the nature of the app, the load is expected to have various peaks during standard business hours, rather than being in constant demand, particularly during sprint planning or architecture review meetings.

-As it is deployed on ECS behind an ALB, the architecture is inherently scalable.
-If a large team is doing a massive security audit and CPU/Memory utilization spikes, ECS can easily be configured with Auto Scaling policies to spin up additional container tasks dynamically.
+As it is deployed on ECS behind an ALB, the architecture is scalable by default.
+If a large team is doing a security audit and CPU/Memory utilisation spikes, ECS can easily be configured with Auto Scaling policies to spin up additional container tasks dynamically.

 Furthermore, by putting Cloudflare in front of the AWS infrastructure, all the static assets (HTML, CSS, JS) are cached at the edge.
 This means the actual ECS containers only need to handle core application logic, heavily reducing the compute load and allowing the app to handle hundreds of concurrent users easily.